ericmj/workshop/lab1/README.md

 ### Lab instructions

-Run files in your shell with `$ elixir lib/lab1.ex`
+Run files in your shell with `$ elixir lib/lab1.ex`.

-Run the tests in your shell with `$ mix test`
+Run the tests in your shell with `$ mix test`.
+Check the README in the base directory for more detailed instructions on how to run tests.

 You will notice that your tests fail.
-Your job is to implement the tasks so that the tests pass.
+Your job is to implement the functions so that the tests pass.

-As you build your functions, you can require each separate file in in Elixir's interactive shell `$ iex -r lib/lab1.ex`.
+As you build your functions, you can require each separate file in in Elixir's interactive shell with `$ iex -r lib/lab1.ex`.
 Alternatively, you can load and start the full Mix project environment with `$ iex -S mix`.

-After changes to a module the console can be reloaded with `r Lab1` in IEx.
-Check the README in the base directory for instructions on how to run tests.
+After changes to a module, that module can be reloaded in IEx with `r(Lab1)`.

   1. Enter the existing directory `lab1`.
 There is a stub module `Lab1` in the file `lib/lab1.ex`, all tasks in this lab should be implemented as functions in this module.

   2. Return the first and third element of a list.

-  3. Return all but the three first elements of a list.
+  3. Return all but the first three elements of a list.

-  4. Add up all of the elements of a list.
+  4. Given a list of integers, add up all of the elements of that list.

   5. Return the minimum value of a list with recursion.